Making Minecraft Using Ursina & Python! (2/7/25 blog post)

 from ursina import *

-• Now, we must create and instance of the game.
+• Now, we must create an instance of the game.
 You can name this whatever you’d like, but for this it will be named “app” (I know, so creative).

 app = Ursina()